jupyter-server/enterprise_gateway/docs/source/config-options.md

     (or EG_PORT_RANGE) is specified or is in use for the given kernel.
 Port ranges reflecting smaller sizes will result in a failure to launch the corresponding kernel (since port-range can be specified within individual kernel specifications).

+  EG_MIRROR_WORKING_DIRS=False
+    Containers only.
+If True, kernel creation requests that specify KERNEL_WORKING_DIR will set the kernel container's working directory to that value.
+See also KERNEL_WORKING_DIR.

   EG_NAMESPACE=enterprise-gateway or default
     Kubernetes only.
 Used during Kubernetes deployment, this indicates the name of the namespace in which the Enterprise Gateway service is deployed.
 The